-The Physics Department at WWU prefers that majors participate in an REU program at another location during the summer between their junior and senior years.
+The Physics Department at WWU encourages majors to participate in an REU program at an off-campus location during the summer between their junior and senior years.

 This was the busiest summer in the last twenty years for student research with three projects going on.
 Jeff and Heidi worked on the Raman project that was started last summer.
 This summer all the 3d printed parts were completed, the circuit boards were assembled, and testing the boards was almost completed.
 In the picture below at left, some of the larger parts are being printed.